 Often there are obstacles in one’s life plan which may require a 360 degree turn around to avoid an insurmountable obstacle.
 By doing this one’s mind, body or spirit may be made stronger for having traveled further through different circumstances than was expected.

 4. On each wheelchair there is a brake on both sides of the seat.
 There are times when one needs the wheelchair to be secure while one is transferring to or from the wheelchair.
-If the brakes are not engaged on both wheels the chair may turn on one wheel’s axis and leave one on the floor.
+If the brakes are not engaged on both wheels the chair may turn on one wheel’s axis and leave the passenger on the floor.

 Participating in these activities may refresh one when they feel overwhelmed, tired or sluggish mentally or emotionally or even physically.
 We live fast paced lives.
 One should take a moment to stop for awhile and use one’s senses to be aware of their body, their feelings, thoughts, and their surroundings.